-There is also a lap memo function for checking previous results, and the watch can recall best lap, average lap and lap speed of each.
+There is also a lap memo function for checking previous results, and the watch can recall the best lap, average lap, and lap speed of each.

 With its hinged function buttons, the watch offers stable operation and highly distinctive styling, while the rubber edge on the left side of the case makes it easier to grip when performing chronograph functions.
 Add a slide rule bezel and a dial that suggests a measuring gauge, and this is clearly a watch designed for the sports-minded.

-Other features include alarm, world time, calendar and LED light.
+Additional features include alarm, world time, calendar, and LED light.